-This one way in which the US model of economics can be imposed in developing nations.
-In this instances, countries are rewarded by following principles such as privatization of industry and promotion of entrepreneurship.
+This is one way in which the US model of economics can be imposed in developing nations.
+In this instance, countries are rewarded by following the principles such as privatization of industry and promotion of entrepreneurship.
 In other cases, you can take foreign aid funds and allocate it towards microfinancing initiatives.

 There are those that even advocate microfinance in place of traditional foreign aid.
 “Microfinance is a viable alternative to the existing method of foreign aid because funds bypass the web of governmental bureaucracy and is placed into the hands of those who need it most: the average person.”
 (DevelopAfrica)

 Let’s take the concept of microcredit to fight global poverty.
 At its surface, it sounds like a great idea: Give small loans to poor women in developing countries and that will help them start businesses and escape poverty.
 Without a doubt, there have been a number of anecdotes one can point out to that will show the success of microcredit.
 The MicroLoan Foundation has plenty of them.
 The reality is that the impact microcredit has had on the poverty of client is unknown or nonexistent.

 In an examination of this data, this is quite clear.
 A DFID-funded review on the issue comes to the conclusion that: “No clear evidence yet exists that microfinance programs have positive impacts.”
 The methodology of this study includes examining eleven academic databases, four microfinance aggregator and eight non-government (NGO) or aid organization websites.
 In evaluating the material, they found that the data does find convincing impacts of well-being or economic development.